All About PCOS Skin Darkening, Acne, and Skin Tags

 Zinc

 Zinc has amazing benefits for hormone balance.
-Aside from being anti-inflammatiory, zinc can balance your excess androgens and help get your testosterone back to normal levels when combined with other hormone balancing treatments on this list.
+Aside from being anti-inflammatory, zinc can balance your excess androgens and help get your testosterone back to normal levels when combined with other hormone balancing treatments on this list.
 Once you’ve got hormones under control, you can break free from insulin resistance and see plenty of improvements in your hyperpigmentation, acne, and skin tags.

 Omega-3 is another supplement that’ll aid in inflammation relief!
 This is awesome for acne, but omega-3 fatty acids can help with hyperpigmentation and skin tags by maintaining your skin’s natural barrier and keeping you hydrated!

-Ovasitol is one of my FAVORITE supplements for PCOS because of its incredible hormone balancing abilities!
+Inositol Complete 40:1 is one of my FAVORITE supplements for PCOS because of its incredible hormone balancing abilities!
 If you remember, PCOS is a hormonal condition, so regulating hormones can help you totally reverse your symptoms and heal your PCOS naturally!
 As inositol balances your hormones, you’ll likely see your skin clear up and brighten!
 Bye-bye darkened skin and acne!!!

 The only way to treat PCOS skin is to get to the root of the problem!

-The root of your PCOS skin care issues is inflammation, hormone imbalance, and insulin resistance.
-All three of those things are in a tug-of-war with each other and your whole body is experiencing symptoms because of it.
+The root of your PCOS skin issues is inflammation, hormone imbalance, and insulin resistance.
+All three of those things are in a tug-of-war with each other, and your whole body is experiencing symptoms because of it.
 It’s time to be done with acne, skin tags, and dark skin patches caused by PCOS.

-Try these helpful tips and talk to your doctor about Ovafit supplements to start taking control of your life and gaining your confidence back with clear, refreshed, and glowing skins despite PCOS.
+Try these helpful tips and talk to your doctor about Ovafit supplements to start taking control of your life and gaining your confidence back with clear, refreshed, and glowing skin despite PCOS.
 You can do it!